Jardines Galleries

 Is a "Details" coin worthless?

 Not always.
-In rare SA coins, “Details” may still be very sellable — but it must be priced as a problem coin.
+In rare SA coins, Details may still be very sellable — but it must be priced as a problem coin.
+The market knows the difference.
+Honest pricing maintains buyer trust over multiple transactions.

 What matters most for top grades?